Library Association of Ireland: Membership

 The Association has personal and institutional memberships.
 Personal members include professionals and para-professionals in Ireland and abroad, students, and supporters of the library sector.
 Institutional members include libraries, library schools, corporate and government bodies, institutions and societies.

 There is also the Honorary Life Membership and Honorary Fellowship of the Association, for those who have made significant contributions to the library profession and/or to the Library Association of Ireland.

 Governance and groups

 With no paid staff or secretariat, the operations of the association are divided among committees of volunteers, which are divided into thematic groups, as outlined below.

 Management

 The association's ultimate governing forum is its annual general meeting.
 Strategy and policy are in the hands of the association's council, while day-to-day finance and administration is handled by a management committee.
 As of 2024, the Association's president is Eileen Morrissey, who is County Librarian, Wexford County Council.
-The association has no paid staff, but events are organised by workgroups and there is a communications team.
+The association has no paid staff, but LAI-wide events are organised by workgroups, and more focused events by various divisions, and there is a central communications team, with divisions also issuing communications.